AdamsLair/duality-docs/pages/v2/Editor-Actions.md

 ## Retrieving Editor Actions

-Editor actions matching certain paramters can be achieved by calling `DualityEditorApp.GetEditorActions`.
+Editor actions matching certain parameters can be achieved by calling `DualityEditorApp.GetEditorActions`.
 For example, the following call gets all editor actions that can operate on objects of type `GameObject`, can be performed on the given set of objects, and can be performed in the context of opening a context menu:

 ```csharp
 List<GameObject> targetObjects = /* get the objects to perform the actions on*/;